Ma-Ko-dev/UkuleleAkkordtrainer/README.md

 - Shows a history of the last 4 chords
 - Multilanguage support (currently: German, English, Italian, Japanese.
 Default and fallback language is english)
 - Chord list can be reloaded at any time
+- Automatic 10-second countdown timer with visible countdown that advances to the next random chord

 ## Preview
 ![Preview of the Ukulele Chord Trainer](preview.png)